%20(4).jpg)

 ABOUT ME

-My name is Miguel Hernandez and I am a father of 4 human babies and 9 fur babies (5 dogs, 2 horses, and 2 cats).
+My name is Miguel Hernandez and I am a father of 4 human babies and 6 fur babies (4 dogs and 2 cats).
 I love music, dogs, cats, mountain biking, hiking, running, camping, camp fires, music, playing guitar, popcorn, and the Pittsburgh Penguins.
-I have been an educator for the past 19 years and have taught middle school, high school, and college level Spanish.
-I was born in Mexico and came to the U.S. when I around eight.
+I have been an educator for the past 21 years and have taught middle school, high school, and college level Spanish.
+I was born in Mexico and came to the U.S. when I was around eight.
 I grew up in a suburb of Pittsburgh since then.
 After high school I attended the University of Pittsburgh and received a B.A. in Hispanic Languages and Cultures, a B.S. in Psychology, and an undergraduate certificate in Latin American Studies.
-After finishing my undergraduate studies I took some time to work at the University of Pittsburgh's Center for Latin American Studies for a year.
+After finishing my undergraduate studies, I took some time to work at the University of Pittsburgh's Center for Latin American Studies for a year.
 It was through that experience that I realized that education was going to be my life's work.
 As such, I enrolled in a Master's of Arts in Teaching program at the University of Pittsburgh and finished in about 1 year.
 I have been teaching since.
-I completed a principal certification at Carnegie Mellon University and recently finished my doctorate in Educational Leadership at Point Park University.
+I completed a principal certification at Carnegie Mellon University and recently completed a doctorate in Educational Leadership at Point Park University.
 The topic of my dissertation is "Advancing and Advocating for Community Cultural Wealth in the K-12 Classroom."
 I believe education is a calling and this is why I have been in it for as long as I have.
-I'm currently teaching in Colorado both at the high school level and at the college level.
+I'm currently teaching English Language Development and Spanish Language Arts in New Mexico at the high school level.